FlaxEngine/FlaxDocs/manual/animation/scene-animations/scene-animation.md

 ![Interface](media/timeline-interface.png)

 Editor window provides various functionalities to view and edit animation.
-The left panel contains a hierarhical list of tracks.
+The left panel contains a hierarchical list of tracks.
 You can use it to organize them, rename, edit, mute or remove.
 The right side of window contains a timeline that matches the vertical hierarchy of the tracks and contains their media events.
 You can select and drag media with left mouse button or use right click to open context menu.

 Timeline uses the concept of **frame** to represent the time.
 Whole timeline animation uses a given frames per second factor (FPS) to define the playback speed (the speed of animation frames to play per second).
 You can edit timeline time axis labels by using **View -> Show time as**.
 The timeline FPS can be changed using the dedicated toolstrip button (default is *60 fps*).
 You can use one of the common, predefined values or set the custom fps.